-- □ Create an ERS OnLine account if you don't have one (see more below). - □ Read this and other ERS information about retirement.
+Create an ERS OnLine account if you don't have one.
+Read this and other ERS information about retirement.
 If you haven't already, consider attending a Ready, Set, Retire! presentation.
-Register at ers.texas.gov/event-calendars. - Get a retirement estimate using the ERS OnLine retirement estimator (see note below) or by calling ERS. - □ Review your recent Statement of Retirement Benefits for accuracy.
-ERS sends this statement to you each year during the month after your birthday.
-It's also available in your ERS OnLine account. - Determine whether you have service credit from another employer in the Proportionate Retirement Program (PRP).
-If so, contact those agencies for your service credit information. - □ Consider whether you will purchase service credit, and contact ERS for information about service credit costs and payment options.
-See https://ers.texas.gov/Active-Employees/Retirement/Service-Credit-for-State-of-Texas-Retirement/Service-Purchase-Request. - □ Contact ERS to apply for retirement.
+Register at ers.texas.gov/event-calendars .
+Get a retirement estimate using the ERS OnLine retirement estimator (see page 2) or by calling ERS.
+Review your recent Statement of Retirement Benefits for accuracy.
+(ERS sends this statement to you each year during the month after your birthday.
+It's also available in your ERS OnLine account.)
+Determine whether you have service credit from another employer in the Proportionate Retirement Program (PRP).
+If so, contact those agencies for your service credit information.
+Consider whether you will purchase service credit , and contact ERS for information about costs and payment options.
+Contact ERS to apply for retirement.
 You must call ERS no earlier than 90 days before your planned retirement date.
-(You cannot do this through ERS OnLine.) - Contact your human resources department.
-(ERS does not notify your employer that you will be retiring.)
+(You cannot do this through ERS OnLine.)
+Contact your human resources department.
+ERS does not notify your employer that you will be retiring.